Tama111/Knowledge-Distillation/README.md

 # Knowledge-Distillation
-This is an tensorflow implementation of Knowledge Distillation.
+This is an unofficial tensorflow implementation of Knowledge Distillation.